peterbourgon/peter-bourgon-org/src/observability-the-hard-parts/index.md

 Non-goals are even more important, to scope the work and keep the project tractable.

-Note that the questions we want to answer are focused on the present moment.
+Observe that the questions we want to answer are focused on the present moment.
 Answering them accurately requires some degree of historical data, but not a lot.
 Marcus did some investigation of how our existing monitoring systems were used by internal customers.
 The vast majority of collected metrics were queried